Copy one universal prompt into Claude Code, Codex, Cursor, Windsurf, or Copilot Chat. It detects the framework and verifies the setup end to end.

 - If I explicitly ask for firewall-only mode, keep the same install/login/verification gates, but use firewall-only preload and do not add tracing, logging, or OTel instrumentation.

-- The firewall must protect the selected SecureNow app, use SecureNow's own blocklist/allowlist/IPDB data, and respect that app's SecureNow IPDB confidence threshold.
+- The firewall must protect the selected SecureNow app, use SecureNow's own blocklist/allowlist/IPDB data, and respect that app's SecureNow AI IPDB confidence threshold.
 Do not add custom IP reputation providers or custom auto-blocking.

 Safety rules:

-- Do not print full API keys, JWTs, tokens, or .securenow/credentials.json.
+- Do not print full API keys, JWTs, tokens, or local SecureNow credential files (.securenow/admin.json, .securenow/runtime.json, legacy .securenow/credentials.json, or .securenow/credentials.*.json).
 Mask secrets.

 - Do not manually browse to a SecureNow auth URL.
 Always start auth with npx securenow login so the CLI generates the required callback and state.